 Keep your knife sharp:

 Having a dull knife will slow you down and can also be dangerous.
 Everyone has tried to cut something and the blade was so dull that it slipped off and you nearly cut your hand.
 You ended up having to stop, gather yourself and start over again.
 Wasting valuable time and coming close to cutting off a finger or two.
 Of course having a sharp knife, will make cutting and chopping easier.
 However keeping your knife sharp does not mean to sharpen it in the traditional sense.
 You need to hone your knife.
 Honing straightens the microscopic teeth along the edge of the knife.
 While sharpening strips away little bits of metal and over time can actual thin your blade.
 You should hone your knife every time you start a meal.
 It only take a few moments to do.
 In the moments you lose taking the time to this, you will more than get back.
-Watch the video link above to see how it’s done.
+Find a quality video to demonstrate how this is done.
 Sharpening your knife should be done about once a year, preferably by a professional.